cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 An iOS Cordova application including the *cordova-plugin-iosrtc* plugin can be built using the [cordova-cli](https://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface) or Xcode.

 The plugin provides a ["hook"](../extra/hooks/iosrtc-swift-support.js) to automate required modifications in both *cordova-cli* and Xcode generated projects.
-It is no longer necessary to add the "hook" manually or add and remove the platform again, it is executed before and after cordova is preparing your application.
+It is no **longer necessary to add the "hook" manually or add and remove the platform again**, it is executed before and after cordova is preparing your application.

 ```
 * You have two options right now: